garrandall/popular-music-data/tracks/something-in-my-heart-michel-le.md

 We've come too far to let it all end
 I've told you over and over again
 How I feel inside but if you go
-Ooh baby there's something you should know
+Ohbaby there's something you should know
 Something you should know

 There's something you should know
 There's something in my heart
 Something in my heart, something in my heart
-Ooh it's got me hooked on you
+Ohit's got me hooked on you